rhysd/remark-emoji/README.md

 ### `options.accessible`

 Setting to `true` makes the converted emoji text accessible with `role` and `aria-label` attributes.
 Each emoji text is wrapped with `<span>` element.
-Note that `role` attribute is not allowed by default.
-Please add it to the sanitization schema used by remark's HTML transformer.
+The `role` and `aria-label` attribute are not allowed by default.
+Please add them to the sanitization schema used by remark's HTML transformer.

 For example,